Disclaimer: Buffy and Harry Potter are not mine.

 "Bothered and bewildered."
 Xander added, his expression matching Willows.

 "So what do you say, Watcher mine?"
 Buffy suppressed her own, smug grin and opted instead for fluttering eyelashes and bated breath.
-No one could resist sweet and demure Buffy.
+Giles had always been a sucker for sweet-and-demure-Buffy.

-Giles looked from Willow to Xander before his eyes finally lighted on Buffy and there he sighed and with a toss of his hands, they knew they had won.
+Giles looked from Willow to Xander before his eyes finally lighted on Buffy and there he sighed.
+It was in that moment that they knew they had won.

 "Fine!"
 He said, but not without pointing an accusing finger their way.
 "But I expect you all to conduct yourselves appropriately and to remember that this is hardly a vacation."